SwiftyLab/MetaCodable/CONTRIBUTING.md

   * Xcode and [CocoaPods], to test [CocoaPods] integration
   * [Node], to use helper scripts in [package.json](package.json) folder.

-### Setting up dev environment
+### Setting up development environment

 #### VSCode

-This repository contains necessary configurations and extesnions required for development in VSCode.
+This repository contains necessary configurations and extensions required for development in VSCode.

 #### Xcode